Yoav666s/dnd-wiki/_pages/reckonfear.md

 # Jinxes
 The following is a list of Jinxes.

+**Barrier.** As a Sleight, you create a barrier of arcane energy to protect a creature you can see within range (or yourself).
+The creature's DR is increased by 3 (to a maximum of 12) until the end of its next turn.

 **Fire Play.** As a Sleight, you light or snuff out a flame within range, such as that of a candle or a gaslamp.
 You can also extinguish a flame on a Burning creature within range.
 Alternatively, you can produce a flame in one or both hands.
 While you hold a flame, unarmed Brawn attacks you make with it deal an additional 1d4 Fire damage and cause the target to start Burning.